Aveglia/vAMPirus/README.md

 1. (EXPERIMENTAL) Added Minimum Entropy Decomposition analysis using the oligotyping program produced by the Meren Lab.
 This allows for sequence clustering based on sequence positions of interest (biologically meaningful) or top positions with the highest Shannon's Entropy (read more here: https://merenlab.org/software/oligotyping/ ; and below).

-2. Added more useful taxonomic classification of sequences leveraging the RVDB annotation database and/or NCBI taxonomy files (read more below).
+2. Added more useful taxonomic classification of sequences leveraging the RVDB annotation database and/or NCBI taxonomy files (see manual for more info).

 3. Replaced the used of MAFFT with muscle v5 (Edgar 2021) for more accurate virus gene alignments (see https://www.biorxiv.org/content/10.1101/2021.06.20.449169v1.full).